JavaScript is disabled. Please enable to continue!

 Sidebar Image

-May 2023 (update).
-Since the beginning of 2023, the Eurofins Competence Centre for Organic Contaminants offers the analysis of monochloropropanediol (MCPD) and glycidyl esters in addition to fats and oils also in food by using the "Zwagerman method".
-In addition to the long-established "DGF method", the method portfolio thus includes another rapid method with the advantage of a direct determination of glycidol.
+The Eurofins Competence Centre for Organic Contaminants offers the analysis of monochloropropanediol (MCPD) and glycidyl esters in addition to fats and oils also in foods and baby milk powder by using the "Zwagerman method".
+The “Zwagerman method” offers the advantage of a direct determination of glycidol.
+The new maximum levels for liquid and powdered baby milk products applicable from January 2025 can be effectively checked using the long-established “DGF method”.

 MCPD and glycidyl esters in brief